Frequently Asked Questions

 SCDC purchases surplus land from the city at fair market value, based on an independent appraisal.
 SCDC also makes strategic land purchases in the broader marketplace.

 SCDC finances its projects through a combination conventional financing, line of credit and preferred shares.

 No. SCDC generates adequate real estate profits to cover its operating costs and even pay a dividend back to the City.

 Is SCDC part of the City?

 Although SCDC is wholly owned by the City, it operates independently and at arm’s length from the City.
 SCDC has separate processes, policies and premises.
 As such, the City is not involved in the day-to-day management of SCDC.
-As SCDC’s sole shareholder, the City does indirectly influence SCDC by approving its Strategic Plan and through a partnering agreement as well as providing final approval for all projects undertaken.
+As SCDC’s sole shareholder, the City does indirectly influence SCDC by approving its Strategic Plan and through a Partnering Agreement as well as providing final approval for projects undertaken.
 It is in this way that SCDC aligns its goals with those of the City of Surrey.

 Why does the City need a private development company?

 In addition to generating revenue for the City, through owning SCDC, the City can accelerate strategic positive growth and attract quality private and public sector development.
 SCDC regularly partners with private sector developers on projects.

 What does SCDC do that the private sector cannot do?